kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

     // The number of ready replicas for this MachineSet.
 A machine is considered ready when Machine's Ready condition is true.
     // +optional
     ReadyReplicas int32 `json:"readyReplicas"`

+	// The number of available replicas for this MachineSet.
+A machine is considered available when Machine's Available condition is true.
+	// +optional
+	AvailableReplicas int32 `json:"availableReplicas"`

     // The number of up-to-date replicas for this MachineSet.
 A machine is considered up-to-date when Machine's UpToDate condition is true.
     // +optional
     UpToDateReplicas int32 `json:"upToDateReplicas"`

     // Represents the observations of a MachineSet's current state.
+    // +optional
     // +listType=map
     // +listMapKey=type
     Conditions []metav1.Condition `json:"conditions,omitempty"`